euler-xyz/euler-vault-kit/docs/whitepaper.md

 Any address can transfer the underlying asset into the vault and call `gulp()` which will distribute it to share holders in the vault over a "smeared" two week period.
 Accrued interest is reflected in the `totalAssets()` of the vault, adjusting the exchange rate accordingly.
 On deposit and redeem accrued interest is added to the internal `_totalAssets` variable which tracks all deposits in the vault in a donation attack resistent manner.

 On `gulp` any interest which has not been distributed is smeared for an additional two weeks, in theory this means that interest could be smeared indefinitely by continiously calling `gulp`, in practice it is expected that the interest will keep accruing, negating any negative side effects which may come from the smearing mechanism.
+Furthermore, the amount of interest that is delayed decreases exponentially over time.

 ### `PegStabilityModule`